SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 val tree = make-tree(root-children)
 ```
 For each iteration, we create a *base-tree* with the root-children number of children on the root node.
-Following the previous example, the different *base-tree* would have looked like this:
+Following the previous example, the different *base-tree*'s would have looked like this:
 ```
 1. 2.
 3.
 R        R            R